MacOS Catalina is here: Download and install it now on your Mac

 Apple's been busy, rolling out the new iPhone 11 and 11 Pro, iPads, its new Apple Arcade gaming service, Apple Watch Series 5 smartwatches and Apple TV Plus.
-And now, not missing a step, it's released Catalina, the latest verision of the MacOS.
+And now, not missing a step, it's released Catalina, the latest version of the MacOS.
+Read our in-depth review of MacOS Catalina before you decide whether to update or wait.

 With Catalina, Apple replaces the iTunes app with three separate apps: Apple Music, Apple Podcasts and Apple TV.
 Perhaps just as useful, the revision lets Mac users run iPad apps they can download through the Mac App Store and use an iPad as a second screen, much in the way you might use a monitor.
 And with Catalina, Mac users can now check out Apple Arcade.